 Léoville-Barton currently offers the best value out of the three.
 These are wines that can offer great complexity if aged for the right amount of time.
 Too young and they’re tight and tannic, too old and the fruit dies.
 Just right and the levels of fruit, spice, earth and tobacco notes are wonderfully balanced.

-1998 was a good vintage in Saint-Julien
+2001 was a good and relatively long-lived vintage in Bordeaux